boostorg/redis/benchmarks/benchmarks.md

 # TCP echo server performance.

-This document describe benchmakrs I made in implementations of TCP echo server I implemented in different languages.
+This document describe benchmarks the performance of TCP echo servers I implemented in different languages using different Redis clients.
 The main motivations for choosing a TCP echo server as a benchmark program are

    * Simple to implement and does not require expertise level in most languages.
-   * I/O bound: Echo servers have very low CPU consumption in general and  therefore an excelent measure of the ability of a program to server concurrent requests.
+   * I/O bound: Echo servers have very low CPU consumption in general and  therefore are excelent as a measure of the ability of a program to server concurrent requests.
    * It simulates very well a typical backend in regard to concurrency.

 I also imposed some constraints on the implementations

-   * It should not require me to write too much code.
+   * It should be simple enough and not require writing too much code.
    * Favor the use standard idioms and avoid optimizations that require expert level.
-   * Makes no use of complex things like connection and thread pool.
+   * Avoid the use of complex things like connection and thread pool.

 ## No Redis